 Arts and Culture in Miami Beach

-The arts in Miami are always in season with theater, dance, art and music.
-And the cultural scene here continues to grow with the breadth and sophistication of a world-class city.
+Miami City BalletThe arts in Miami are always in season with theater, dance, art, and music.
+The cultural scene here continues to grow with the breadth and sophistication of a world-class city.

-The Florida Philharmonic continues its tradition of excellence with musical director James Judd, as well as many surprising guest stars.
+The Florida Philharmonic continues its tradition of excellence with Musical Director James Judd, as well as many surprising guest stars.
 The New World Symphony, under Artistic Director Michael Tilson Thomas, offers a wide array of musical programs ranging from orchestral and chamber music concerts to special festivals of Mozart and Sibelius.

 Historical Museum of Southern Florida

-Cultural Center, downtown Miami, 305-375-1492.
+Historical Museum Of Southern Florida101 West Flagler Street, Miami-Dade Cultural Center, downtown Miami, 305-375-1492.

-Exhibitions and displays interpreting 10.000 years of South Florida’s fascinating history.
+Exhibitions and displays interpreting 10,000 years of South Florida’s fascinating history.
 The museum also offers historic tours of Miami’s most interesting neighborhoods.

 Open 10am-5pm Monday through Saturday, noon-5pm Sunday and 10am-9pm Thursday.